justinchoi001/liferay-learn-0/docs/en/02-getting-started/06-walking-through-the-development-life-cycle.md

 Answer `y` at the prompt to open a browser tab to authenticate into DXP Cloud.
 The CLI will wait for authentication from the browser to complete the command.

-Next, deploy the services using any changes made in the local repository:
+Next, deploy the newly added module by running:

 ```bash
 lcp deploy